GuoxianSong/Shadow-aware-portrait-relight/README.md

 ### We public our rendered images:
 [dataset](https://drive.google.com/file/d/1jaN4mW-TjlSvEpO1_D15JTu7x2nO92Sv/view?usp=sharing)
-(Attention, this file is about 45GB.)
+(Attention, this file is about 45GB.
+Just download and simply unzip the files.)

-Due to the current license constrain, https://www.3dscanstore.com/terms-and-conditions-licensing and https://www.gobotree.com/acceptable/, we might not be able directly share the rendered image and 3D asset to you.
+~~Due to the current license constrain, https://www.3dscanstore.com/terms-and-conditions-licensing and https://www.gobotree.com/acceptable/, we might not be able directly share the rendered image and 3D asset to you.
-If you have purchased such 3D asset(inexpensive), you can use our renderred datasets.
+If you have purchased such 3D asset(inexpensive), you can use our renderred datasets.~~